Mir-Danish/Yummio/README.md

 ## 🚀 Overview

-In a fragmented digital world of cooking apps, food delivery platforms, and recipe blogs, **FoodFusion** offers an **all-in-one ecosystem** for food enthusiasts and culinary professionals.
+In a fragmented digital world of cooking apps, food delivery platforms, and recipe blogs, **Yummio** offers an **all-in-one ecosystem** for food enthusiasts and culinary professionals.
 Whether you're sharing recipes, discovering new cuisines, hiring chefs, or learning to cook – everything lives here.

 ---